-Since I live in an area without a large Asian market fresh bean sprouts are impossible to buy.
+Since I live in an area without large Asian market-fresh bean sprouts are impossible to buy.
 My best option is to grow them.
-This is how I grow mung beans sprouts.
-It's a similar process for soybean sprouts but its harder to find soybeans that will sprout.
+This is how I grow mung bean sprouts.
+It's a similar process for soybean sprouts but it's harder to find soybeans that will sprout.
 These beans were bought at Whole Foods in the bulk section.
-Usually I buy the cheap ones at Asian markets but I was at Whole Foods and saw these.
+Usually, I buy the cheap ones at Asian markets but I was at Whole Foods and saw these.

 To grow them I use a colander and bowl that came as a set.
 They need to be kept in the dark and rinsed off twice per day this set makes it easy.

-To start them out put the collender in the bowl add enough mung beans to cover just over half of the flat surface.
-Spread them out (you do not have to be perfect) and cover with water.
+To start them out place the colander in the bowl add enough mung beans to cover just over half of the flat surface.
+Spread them out (you do not have to be perfect) and cover them with water.

-If the beans get to much light they will turn green and bitter.
+If the beans get too much light they will turn green and bitter.

-This is the beans 16 hours latter.
-Notice they have swelled up and have basically covered the bottom of the collender.
+This is the beans 16 hours later.
+Notice they have swelled up and have basically covered the bottom of the colander.

 After 48 hours (two full days).
 The water was changed this morning and just now.

-Roots are starting to come thru the bottom of the collender.
+Roots are starting to come thru the bottom of the colander.

 To harvest them I use scissors to cut them close to the roots.